viki-org/storm-docker/README.md

 storm-alerts repository if you intend to deploy the storm-alerts topology to the server you just did the above setup on.

-## To stop the Docker images
+## To stop the Docker containers

-Take a look inside the `destroy-storm.sh` script if you only need to stop specific Docker images.
+Take a look inside the `destroy-storm.sh` script if you only need to stop specific Docker containers.
 This can probably be done using `docker kill`.

 If you wish to stop everything (or if you're lazy), run the `destroy-storm.sh`
 script: